microsoft/ivy/doc/commands.md

 substitution.
 This option is usually helpful, but occasionally causes Z3 to be very slow.
 The default is true.

+`incremental=boolean`

+If true, Z3 is used incrementally when checking invariants.
+Default is true.

+`seed=integer`

+Sets the random seed for the SMT solver.

 ivy_show
 --------